FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ftype.md

 > **Note**
 >
-> FTYPE values are OS specific.
+> Note: FTYPE values are OS specific.
 Refer to the Transfer CFT z/OS documentation for more information.

 ****IBM i (OS400)****